Ron Perkins

-Ron Perkins is an American actor.
+Ron Perkins (born March 29, 1961) is an American actor.
 He is known for his role as Mendel Stromm in Spider-Man (2002).
 He also appeared in The Prestige (2006) as the manager of a hotel visited by Hugh Jackman's character in Colorado Springs, as well as nine episodes of Fox TV series House and four episodes of Heroes in 2008.

+Perkins also played the role of Fred Nicholson in the 2011 police action-adventure game, L.A.
+Noire.